 Our PhilosophyWelcome.
 Yoga is for everyone.
 We hope that you will relax, restore, and renew through your practice of yoga.
 We embrace all who are interested in yoga, from raw beginners to the seasoned yogi.
 We hope that within our broad range of instructors and offerings you will find something that suits your needs.
 If at any time you have any questions or comments about Simply Yoga, please feel free to reach out to Carol, David or Nagi in person, on line or by phone.
 Your comments are always welcome.
 This center is for all of us.

-Yoga is for everyone and is source of joy, clarity, and inner freedom.
+Yoga is a source of joy, clarity, and inner freedom.
 You do not need to be limber to practice yogaor athletic, or "spiritual," or even able-bodied.
 At Simply Yoga, we invite you to start where you are and to treat the practice as an exploration.

 Yoga is an adventure.
 Each time we practice, we encounter the known ("There's my tight shoulder again!") and the unknown ("Wow!
 There is actually a way to release that shoulder!").
 We encounter new sensations and new realizations.
 We focus so intently on exactly what is happening in the moment that our habitual mental chatter starts to quiet down and we experience ourselvesperhaps for the first timeas something other than a restless mind.